Freight Shipping from Chicago to Milwaukee

 How much does it cost to ship freight from Chicago to Milwaukee?

-Full truckload (FTL) rates from Chicago, IL to Milwaukee, WI currently range from $228-$281 for a standard dry van load over the 106-mile route.
+Full truckload (FTL) rates from Chicago, IL to Milwaukee, WI currently range $228-$281 (roughly $2.15-$2.67 per mile over 106 miles).
 LTL shipments typically cost $258-$490 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Chicago to Milwaukee?

-Standard FTL transit from Chicago to Milwaukee is approximately 2 hrs by truck over 106 miles.
+Standard FTL transit from Chicago to Milwaukee is approximately 2 hrs by truck over 106 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Chicago to Milwaukee freight?